-The Pre-Disaster Mitigation program was authorized by §203 of the Robert T. Stafford Disaster Assistance and Emergency Relief Act (Stafford Act), 42 USC.
-Funding for the PDM program is provided through the National Pre-Disaster Mitigation Fund to assist States and local governments (to include Indian Tribal governments) in implementing cost-effective hazard mitigation activities that complement a comprehensive mitigation program.
-The PDM program provides funds to states, territories, Indian tribal governments, and communities for hazard mitigation planning and the implementation of mitigation projects prior to a disaster event.
-Funding these plans and projects reduces overall risks to the population and structures, while also reducing reliance on funding from actual disaster declarations.
-PDM grants are to be awarded on a competitive basis and without reference to state allocations, quotas, or other formula-based allocation of funds.
+The Pre-Disaster Mitigation (PDM) program was authorized by §203 of the Robert T. Stafford Disaster Assistance and Emergency Relief Act (Stafford Act), 42 USC.
+Funding for the PDM program was provided through the National Pre-Disaster Mitigation Fund to assist States and local governments (including Indian Tribal governments) in implementing cost-effective hazard mitigation activities that complemented a comprehensive mitigation program.
+The PDM program provided funds to states, territories, Indian tribal governments, and communities for hazard mitigation planning and the implementation of mitigation projects prior to a disaster event.
+Funding these plans and projects reduced overall risks to the population and structures, while also reducing reliance on funding from actual disaster declarations.
+PDM grants were awarded on a competitive basis and without reference to state allocations, quotas, or other formula-based allocation of funds.

-The Georgia Emergency Management and Homeland Security Agency administers this federal grant program in Georgia.
+The Georgia Emergency Management and Homeland Security Agency (GEMA/HS) administered this federal grant program in Georgia through FY2019.

 Additional information about the PDM is available on FEMA’s website at: